Kotlin/kotlin-jupyter/README.md

 ### Autocompletion

 Press `TAB` to get the list of suggested items for completion.

-*Currently completion suggests only names for user-defined variables and functions.*
+In Jupyter Notebook, you don't need to press `TAB`, completion is requested automatically.
+Completion works for all globally defined symbols and for local symbols which were loaded into notebook during cells evaluation.

+### Error analysis

+If you use Jupyter Notebook as Jupyter client, you will also see that compilation errors and warnings are underlined in red and in yellow correspondingly.
+This is achieved by kernel-level extension of Jupyter notebook which sends error-analysis requests to kernel and renders their results.
+If you hover the cursor over underlined text, you will get an error message which can help you to fix the error.
+Note that for now these inspections are false-positive for kernel magics (such as `%use`), please don't mind it.

 ## Debugging